How to write good progress reports for research projects

 Progress reports are a requirement for all students on research programmes, but how best to construct and use them is often misunderstood.
 This page offers suggestions, advice, tips and general help, in particular on developing the content of a progress report, writing it and the use of literature.

-Developing the content of a progress report
+The content of a good progress report

 The content of a report must depend on its purpose.
 For most fields of study, the content of early reports probably ought to be such as to review progress to date and identify a plan of action for the next phase of the work.